Skip to main content

 Mocking a function that is called by a method in a PowerShell class

-In PowerShell 6, functions called by classes can be mocked as above, with no known problems.
+In PowerShell 6 and later functions called by classes can be mocked as above with no known problems.

 However previous versions of PowerShell, including all versions of Windows PowerShell up to 5.1 cache class definitions in such a way that they are never redefined, even if you remove the module and re-import, or modify the class.
 This breaks Pester's Mock command, as the scope where the mock must be injected cannot be found.